 At GadgetGuide4U, you normally find posts related to app reviews and news related to smartphone launches.
-Today in this post I’m sharing a detailed review of the Asus Zenfone 3 Max.
-For your information, Asus launched the Zenfone 3 Max comes in two variant and cost Rs.12,999 & Rs.
-17,999 respectively.
+Today in this post I’m sharing a detailed review of the Asus Zenfone 3 Max but also sharing that how you can purchase the smartphone at the cheaper price along with cashback.

 ASUS Zenfone 3 Max Design and Build Quality

 The Asus Zenfone 3 Max looks like another 5.5-inch smartphone and the only notable change is that it is made up of metal.
 The Asus Zenfone 3 Max feature a metal unibody and because of that, it looks a premium device.
 The phone is not sleek and it is bit heavy, the heaviness is because it packs 4100mAh battery.

 The right side of the phone houses the power key & volume buttons and they are ergonomically placed.